-Stardew Valley is just one of those games that can be hard to put down once it’s stuck its claws in you.
-Despite having three “official” endings, the game never really reaches a final conclusion, meaning you could spend the rest of your life forming bonds with the citizens of Stardew.
+Stardew Valley is just one of those games that can be hard to put down once it has stuck its claws in you.
+Despite having three “official” endings, the game never really concludes, meaning you could spend the rest of your life forming relationships with the citizens of Stardew.
 However, even the best video games can start to feel stale after a while, leading many gamers to rely on mods to help keep things feeling fresh.

 Here, we will be highlighting our favorite Stardew Valley mods on PC.
 Make sure to check back as we will be updating this list in the future with new entries.
 If you would like to receive more gaming recommendations, consider reading through our other curated lists:

 The first mod you will want to install is the Stardew Modding API (SMAPI).
 This community-made API allows you to install more complex mods that drastically affect gameplay.
 It goes hand in hand with the Stardew Valley Mod Manager (SDVMM), which is useful for installing and updating SMAPI in addition to keeping track of all your existing mods and monitoring for conflicting ones.

 The Stardew Valley Content Patcher is also a useful tool, capable of loading a myriad of different mods without altering their XNB files, making the entire process of installing and removing mods less painful.
 With these three installed, your chances of accidentally deleting the wrong file or placing something in the wrong folder are significantly reduced.

 Unlock New Content

 The Stardew Valley Expanded mod adds a substantial amount of new content beyond the base game, including 18 new locations, 74 new character events, 4 new NPCs, a new village to explore, over 500 location messages, remastered maps, and much more.